Esophagectomy

 The operation is conducted in two phases:

 - Abdominal Phase: The stomach is prepared to function as the new esophagus.
-A feeding tube (J-tube) is placed in the small intestine to provide nutrition during recovery.
+A feeding tube (J-tube) is sometimes placed in the small intestine to provide nutrition during recovery.

 - Chest Phase: The tumor is removed, and the reshaped stomach is brought into the chest to connect with the esophagus.
 Chest tubes are inserted to drain fluid and air from the lungs.